-others, at least not without some extra work.
+The storage location for the macro is particularly important.
+As Figure 4.2 indicates, you can store the macro in the current workbook, in a new workbook, or in a special workbook called your Personal Macro Workbook.
+If you store the macro in the current workbook, you can use it in that workbook but not in others, at least not without some extra work.
 This is sometimes acceptable, but suppose you want to record macros for tasks you do repeatedly.
 In fact, suppose your whole purpose in recording these macros is to have them available at all times when you are working in Excel.
 Then the Personal Macro Workbook should be your choice.
 It is a special file that Excel stores in its XLStart folder so that it is opened every time Excel is opened.2 It is actually opened as a hidden file so that you are not even aware of its presence-but its macros are always available.

 Take a look at your Project Explorer window in the VBE to see if you have a Personal.xlsb (or Personal.xls) item.
-If you do not, record a macro and select the Personal Macro Workbook option in Figure 4.1 This will create a Personal.xls (or Personal.xls) file on your hard drive, which you can then add to as often as you like.
+If you do not, record a macro and select the Personal Macro Workbook option in Figure 4.2 This will create a Personal.xlsb (or Personal.xls) file on your hard drive, which you can then add to as often as you like.
 By the way, you can either record macros to your Personal Macro Workbook, or you can type code directly into it in the VBE.
 That is, once you learn to program and not just record, you can add to your Personal Macro Workbook anytime you like.
 Just select one of its modules in the VBE and start typing your code-and save when you are finished.

-After you complete the dialog box in Figure 4.1 and click OK, you should see the Stop Recording button on the Developer ribbon in Figure 4.2.
-(In Excel 2003 and earlier, this Stop Recording button is in its own toolbar.)
-So you can perform your task and then click this button to stop the recording.
-Just remember that the recorder will record virtually everything you do until you click the Stop Recording button, so be careful-and don't forget to stop recording when you are finished.
+After you complete the dialog box in Figure 4.2 and click OK, you should see a Stop Recording button on the Developer ribbon.
+(In Excel 2003 and earlier, this button is in its own toolbar.)
+Alternatively, you can click the Status Bar button.
+(Once you start recording, this button becomes a Stop Recording button.)
+Just remember that the recorder will record virtually everything you do until you click a Stop Recording button, so be careful-and don't forget to stop recording when you are finished.